 Shape - Round is the most common shape due to their incredible brilliance and light refraction abilities.
 There is also a wide variety of fancy shapes available which each offer something different and may be suited to certain styles more than others.

 Once you have settled on a shape, I will help you find the right balance between size and quality to suit your budget and can arrange to show you a selection of stones to look at and choose from.

 CHOOSING A precious METAL

 The most popular metals for engagement rings these days are white gold and platinum.
-Both offer that beautiful bright white colour however platinum is the harder wearing of the two but generally more expensive.
+Both offer that beautiful bright white colour however platinum is the harder wearing of the two.
 Yellow and rose gold are fast becoming more fashionable again but essentially the colour you decide on comes back to the style that best suits your partner.
 Take note of the jewellery they wear to get a sense of what colour they might like.

 Trying to figure out the finger size and keep it on the down-low is often the most difficult part, but not impossible!
 The best way is to bring in one of your partners other rings for me to measure (ideally without them noticing).
 If this isn't possible you can measure the inside diameter of one of their other rings in millimetres by either holding a ruler against the ring and measuring at the widest point on the inside of the ring, or tracing the inside of the ring on a piece of paper.

 Be sure to take note of the width of the ring, as well as which finger they wear it on as this will help determine the correct size.

 The common myth that you should spend a certain number of month's wages on an engagement ring is absolute rubbish!
 I am a firm believer that your budget should be determined by what you are comfortable spending and what you can afford.